ssh88/FeatureFlags/README.md

 1. Add the new flag to firebase remote config
 2. add the new flag to our feature flags JSON config file

-Now when the app is built, we have access to the feature flag in the code!
+Now we only need build to automatically get access to our feature flags in code!.

 ### Feature Flags Manager